DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Precisely, because of yours and yours soldiers struggle, the world was able to escape fate of becoming a complete _lie_.]

 <span title="jp. 祈神">Prayer god</span> Asurasoroka.
-Dubbed so by itself goddess image said as if admonishing her own child.
+Dubbed so by itself image of goddess said as if admonishing her own child.

 [With the world reincarnation, the fate of the world was reversed.
 Then, Jeanne, tell me what if history would be completely over-written?